 If your Organisation does not use PCS, potential suppliers may be identified by other means e.g. using internet searches, trade publications or phone directories.

-If you are unable to identify three suppliers, you should refer to the guidance in Route 2.
+If you are unable to identify three suppliers, you should then commence a Route 2 Procurement Exercise.
 If you need further information or guidance on this you should contact your local procurement team or Centre of Expertise.

-You should try to not restrict your selection to existing suppliers, but include new suppliers for each procurement exercise This will:
+You should try to not restrict your selection to existing suppliers to your Organisation, but include new suppliers for each procurement exercise This will:

 - facilitate competition